Propane Price Per Gallon 2026

 - Unusually warm winter 2026-2027: A mild November-December 2026 with limited cold-snap events would keep inventory pressure benign and residential pricing modest through year-end.

 - Slowing US economic activity: Recessionary conditions reduce industrial and commercial propane consumption (forklift fleets, commercial heating).
-The 2020 pandemic-driven economic contraction produced the lowest annual residential propane price of the last decade ($2.078 per gallon calendar year average).
+The 2020 pandemic-driven economic contraction produced the lowest annual residential propane price of the last decade ($1.909 per gallon across the survey weeks EIA published that year).

 How to use the 2026 number